 Any remaining semester credit hours must be selected in consultation with the Multicultural Women’s and Gender Studies Graduate Certificate Advisor.
 All coursework must be taken from offerings at the 5000 level or above in Multicultural Women’s and Gender Studies.
 For more information and contact information, visit the Graduate Certificate page at Multicultural Women’s and Gender Studies.

-TWU graduate students enrolled in another degree program at TWU should consult the Chair or Graduate Advisor of their degree program to determine whether the coursework taken for the Graduate Certificate in Multicultural Women’s and Gender Studies will apply toward their degree program.
-Also, students seeking admission to a TWU master’s or doctoral program, in addition to the P.B.
+Graduate students already enrolled in another degree program at TWU should consult the Chair or Graduate Advisor of their degree program to determine whether the coursework taken for the Graduate Certificate in Multicultural Women’s and Gender Studies will apply toward their degree program.
+Students seeking admission to a TWU master’s or doctoral program, in addition to the P.B.
 Certificate in Multicultural Women's and Gender Studies, must meet the entrance requirements of the degree program.
 Coursework taken as part of the certificate program may not be counted toward a graduate degree without approval of both the degree-granting department and the Graduate Dean.